kalxas/rasdaman/doc/main/index.rst

 rasdaman v9.8 documentation
 ###########################

+This is the documentation of *rasdaman community*, a multi-dimensional Array Analytics Engine that enables efficient querying and manipulation of multi-dimensional arrays of unlimited size.

 Rasdaman Community is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at